New Hunting Regulations

-Cokeville Meadows NWR is open to hunting this year.
-Be sure to familiarize yourself with the regulations before going in the field.
+Cokeville Meadows is open for hunting, be sure to read the regulations before going afield.
+Regulations were updated in 2016.

 Cooperative Effort for Wildlife

 Cokeville Meadows NWR is a relatively new and growing Refuge with limited staff focused on working cooperatively with local ranchers.

 Part of the Seedskadee Complex located along a stretch of the Bear River in western Wyoming, the refuge was established in 1992.

 For the Birds